 - The Warlord (DC): Machiste who, despite being king of his own land, spends most of his time as the loyal companion to Travis Morgan.

 - Wonder Woman (1987): Cassie's best and only recurring friend is her African American classmate Georgia.
 On the flipside, Georgia mainly exists to fill said friend role.

-- Jak and Todd from The Dandy.
+- The Dandy: Jak and Todd.
 Jak originally appeared in the late nineties but in 2004 was thrust onto The Dandy's cover along with a new black best friend called Todd, complete with Funny Afro, as part of The Dandy's revamp at the time.

 - Subverted in Kevin J. Taylor's Girl series as Jessie James has enough of a life as a globe-trotting photographer and fellow sex-positive woman to have the occasional A Day in the Limelight, but 1.
-Jaliera is revealed to be But Not Too Black and 2.
-Jessie is especially a Muggle Best Friend and Secret Keeper to Jaliera's Hot Witch that Jaliera talks about her supernatural adventures with, magically becomes an omniglot in thanks for her friendship and provides connections for help when Jaliera needs supernatural assistance.
+Jaliera is revealed to be mixed and 2.
+Jessie is especially a Muggle Best Friend and Secret-Keeper to Jaliera's Hot Witch that Jaliera talks about her supernatural adventures with, magically becomes an omniglot in thanks for her friendship and provides connections for help when Jaliera needs supernatural assistance.